WiseFool92/landing/README.md

 This is a page set up to depict all knowledge taught from week one @Epicodus.
 Sporting information about thynself, as a start to my digital resume construction.

+## Setup Instructions

+Clone/download repository, Open HTML to view the webpage To make changes - Initialize your own repo on git

 ## Known Bugs

 None known as of 03/20/2020